lienzhuzhu/blog/content/posts/lfd/lfd-2.md

 **1. [b]**

-I get around 0.03 - 0.04 for the average value of $\nu_{min}$ so the correct answer is pretty close to being 0.1 but alas it is still correct to say 0.01.
+I get something in the range $[0.03, 0.04]$ for the average value of $\nu_{min}$ so the correct answer is pretty close to being 0.1 but alas it is still correct to say 0.01.

 **2. [d]**